November 18, 2020 - Meagan Palmer

 Despite all this negativity, there’s still plenty to do and see at this popular vacation place.
 One way you can prepare before departure is to register for the STEP Program.
 Standing for “Smart Traveler Enrollment Program“, this is a free program offered by the State Department to connect your trip with the nearest U.S. Embassy or Consulate on your trip.
 It’s a sure way to get updates on your destination, steer you toward the nearest place of safety in an emergency, and can even notify your emergency contacts if anything goes wrong.
 Want to register?
 Find the next steps in this blog post we wrote.

 Yes!
 The borders are open and there aren’t any travel restrictions, so now’s the time to plan your future vacation.
-As of right now, the U.S. State Department has issued a Level 4 Travel Warning, meaning “do not travel” due to the current outbreak of COVID-19.
+As of right now, the U.S. State Department has issued a Level 4 Travel Warning, meaning “do not travel” due to the current outbreak of COVID-19 and increased crime.

 When looking at the CDC’s recommendations, they still advise against all non-essential travel due to the high risk of contracting COVID-19 in Turks and Caicos.
 No matter how you feel about travel right now, here’s what you should know about what the government requires before you book your (future) trip: